godotengine/godot-docs/classes/class_texturelayered.rst

 Description
 -----------

-Base class for :ref:`Texture2DArray<class_Texture2DArray>`, :ref:`Cubemap<class_Cubemap>` and :ref:`CubemapArray<class_CubemapArray>`.
+Base class for :ref:`ImageTextureLayered<class_ImageTextureLayered>`.
 Cannot be used directly, but contains all the functions necessary for accessing the derived resource types.
+See also :ref:`Texture3D<class_Texture3D>`.

 Data is set on a per-layer basis.
 For :ref:`Texture2DArray<class_Texture2DArray>`\ s, the layer specifies the array layer.

 All images need to have the same width, height and number of mipmap levels.

-A ``TextureLayered`` can be loaded with ``method ResourceFormatLoader.load``.
+A ``TextureLayered`` can be loaded with :ref:`ResourceLoader.load<class_ResourceLoader_method_load>`.

-To create such a texture file yourself, re-import your image files using the Godot Editor import presets.

-Internally, Godot maps these files to their respective counterparts in the target rendering driver (GLES3, Vulkan).
+Internally, Godot maps these files to their respective counterparts in the target rendering driver (Vulkan, GLES3).

 Methods
 -------